• Summary

 MLTSPNSR

-Permits political parties to designate or nominate candidates for positions to be filled by all the voters of the city of New York, and perform other functions without forming county committees.
+Permits political parties to designate or nominate candidates for positions to be filled by all the voters, and perform other functions without forming county committees.

 Go to top